Article

 What Is a VPN Detection Test?

-It’s a test that serves to identify whether a connection is using a virtual private network (VPN).
-While there are many categories of people who use VPNs, these are two well-known examples of such people:
+A VPN detection test is designed to determine whether a connection is routed through a virtual private network (VPN).
+While many people use VPNs, they typically fall into two broad categories:

-- fraudsters who want to hide their true location and identity
+• Privacy-conscious users who want to keep their location and browsing habits private.

 Ask an Expert